 My most popular workshops are:

-Creating Character.
+Create a Character in Seven Easy Steps.
 This is a hands-on, practical, fun workshop on creating a character from scratch.
 Participants start with a blank piece of paper, and by the end of the workshop they have a fully-rounded character and have practised several techniques on how to best create character.

 Theme.
 Knowing the theme of your novel can unlock almost every other aspect of your story.
 I take you through how to identify the theme of your novel, and work through several techniques to use it to make your story satisfying, original, and well-shaped.